 Click here to see a Sample Daily Schedule.

 As the teachers get to know the themes and ideas the children are interested in, we facilitate experiences designed to harness their curiosity and expand the children’s thinking.
 In a day the children may build, paint, climb, dance, cook, sing, listen, and laugh.
+The class spends some of each school day outside in the yard exploring the natural elements, and regularly visiting and working in the year-round school garden.
+Children touch the soil, look for bugs, care for the plants, and harvest new foods to taste.
+Then, during snack and cooking projects the children learn what food scraps can be fed to the class worms as an introduction to composting.
 A supportive environment is at the heart of our class, and it is our goal to help children feel confident and enjoy their first school experience.

 It is important to us to bring families into our learning.
 Teachers post regularly on a class blog, which parents may access at any time, to read about their children’s lives at school and post feedback and ideas.
 Parents are encouraged to join us at school to contribute to special projects.